Click here for audio-recording: class discussion of the tale

 How glad is he who relates what he has experienced, when painful things are past!
 Now I will relate to you something similar which happened in this island.
 I was in it with my kinsmen, and children were among them: we amounted to seventy-five serpents, my children and my kinsmen, without my mentioning to you the daughter whom I gained through prayer.10 Then a star fell, and these went up in fire through it.
 It chanced that I was not with them; they were burnt, and I was not in their midst.
 Then I died for them,11 when I found them to be a single heap of corpses.

-I only discovered this layer of meaning because I reminded myself that nothing in the tale is arbitrary (letting unconscious potential speak through the details of images) and then asked why (letting consciousness intervene): why did the serpent demand so fiercely that the attendant tell his story?
+For example, I only discovered this layer of meaning because I reminded myself that nothing in the tale is arbitrary (thus I let the unconscious speak through the details of images) and then asked why: why did the serpent demand so fiercely that the attendant tell his story?
+(Thus I let consciousness intervene).

 The serpent continued: